+We're excited to have you join our community of incredible thinkers, makers, and problem solvers.
 As exciting as the prospect of attending MIT is, we understand you and your family need to consider this decision carefully.
 We also want you to know that we're here to help.

 We've put together this guide to help you learn more about our Student Financial Services team-and to let you know that affording an MIT education may be more affordable than you think.
-As you review your financial aid award and read these pages, please feel free to reach out to the team with any questions you may have.
+There is also a checklist that will help you to keep track of what you need to do before you get to campus, should you decide to enroll.
+As you review your financial aid and read these pages, please feel free to reach out to the team with any questions you may have.
 Congratulations again, and we look forward to meeting you in the fall!

-Stu Schmill DEAN OF ADMISSIONS AND STUDENT FINANCIAL SERVICES of students graduate debt-free of students received an MIT Scholarship in 2022-2023 \$126,841 average starting salary for a graduating senior entering industry in 2023 of students do at least one semester of paid research (many do 3 or 4)
+5/2 Stu Schmill DEAN OF ADMISSIONS AND STUDENT FINANCIAL SERVICES of students do at least one semester of paid research (many do 3 or 4)

+87%

+of students graduate debt-free

+58%

+of students received an MIT Scholarship in 2023-2024

+\$126,438

+average starting salary for a graduating senior entering industry in 2024

+95%